-It is noted from the below Table No 7 that taxi and own conveyance are the popular mode of travelling among the tourists.
+It is noted from the below Table No 11 that taxi and own conveyance are the popular mode of travelling among the tourists.
 Age wise distribution and mode of travelling shows that majority of tourists above the age 45 preferred to travel by taxi followed by Bus and own conveyance.
 The table also shows that among the age group of below 30 years, majority of tourists preferred to travel by their own conveyance.

-TABLE NO. 7: CLASSIFICATION OF TOURISTS BY AGE GROUP AND TRAVEL MODE
+TABLE NO. 11: CLASSIFICATION OF TOURISTS BY AGE GROUP AND \ TRAVEL MODE

-Trav Total
+Travel Mode Total

 Own Conveyance Bus Train Taxi Air

-Age Group Below 30 13 9 8 5 8 43
+Below 30 13 9 8 5 8 43

-Between 30-45 8 3 16 9 3 39
+Age Group Between 30-45 8 3 16 9 3 39

 Above 45 14 19 9 22 4 68

 Total 35 31 33 36 15 150

-While applying chi-square test, it is observed from Table No 8 that there is significant association between age group of tourists and their mode of travelling to visit the state (p-value is less than .05).
-It means the tourists like to visit the tourist places in the state as per their convenience and preferred mode of travelling.
+While applying chi-square test, it is observed from Table No 12 that there is significant association between age group of tourists and their mode of travelling to visit the state (p-value is less than .05).